PLEASE BE IN TOUCH!

 John Hamilton Gillespie organized the clearing of three miles of Main Street, the building of a substantial wharf on the waterfront, and the beginning of a 40-acre experimental farm.

-In 1902, John Hamilton Gillespie was elected the first mayor of Sarasota when the town was incorporated and held this office for six terms.
+In 1902, John Hamilton Gillespie was elected the first mayor of Sarasota when the town was incorporated on the date of Gillespie’s fiftieth birthday, and he held this office for six terms.
 He also served his community as Justice of Peace four years and Notary Public ten years.
-He was affectionately known as "Colonel" in this community.

-University educated, John Hamilton Gillespie was admitted to the highest legal body in Scotland.
-Having become a naturalized citizen of the United States in 1896, he joined the American and Florida Bar Associations.
-He served as president of the local Bar Association.
-He was influential in building an Episcopal church in Sarasota.
-He served as chaplain to Sarasota Bay Post #30 of the American Legion.
+He was influential in building an Episcopal church in Sarasota and was founder of The Church of the Redeemer, and served as chaplain to Sarasota Bay Post #30 of the American Legion.
 As a Mason, he reached the Order of Knight Templar, was affiliated with the Independent Order of the Odd Fellows and became a charter member of the Kiwanis Club.

 The John Hamilton Gillespie Historic Marker was dedicated in 1995 by the Sarasota County Historical Commission on the site of the golf course he built.